Shorts: From 1 minutes to 25 minutes

 | .AVI (Audio-Video Interleaved)|

-A press kit is required, but only after acceptance.
+A press kit is requested but not required, including:

 > Production Still Photos - Digital